GaryMilne/Hubitat-Tasmota/README.md

 # Hubitat <<-->> Tasmota Sync Drivers<br/>
 Respository for Hubitat Tasmota Sync Drivers.
 Drivers should be included in Hubitat Package Manager after next manifest sync. <br/>
-There are 10 unique drivers that perform realtime native synchronisation between Tasmota 11.X and Hubitat.
+There are 12 unique drivers that perform realtime native synchronisation between Tasmota 11 or greater and Hubitat.
 No special compilation of Tasmota or webhooks required.
-Drivers use Tasmota triggers and rules to notify Hubitat using a JSON sync whenever a monitored parameter changes such as power, color, dimmer, watts etc.<br/>
+Drivers use Tasmota triggers and rules to notify Hubitat using a JSON like sync whenever a monitored parameter changes such as power, color, dimmer, watts etc.<br/>
 1) Color Bulb<br/>
 2) Switch with Dimmer<br/>
 3) Switch with Fan<br/>